 “I don’t know what their business interests are.
 I’ve talked with Paul Manafort, met him, but if Carter Page walked in here, I wouldn’t know who he is … you know what?”
 Flynn said.
 “Look at the amount of money the Global Clinton Initiative is taking from countries right now.”

-5. Flynn Joined Trump for Security Briefings During the Campaign & Already Has a Security Clearance
+5. Flynn Joined Trump for Security Briefings During the Campaign & Had a Security Clearance Before the Inauguration

 Before the Republican National Convention, The Washington Post even reported that Flynn was being considered for Vice President.
 (A few days later, an op-ed in the Observer, the paper owned by Jared Kushner, suggested it was a bad idea.)